COMM 101 - Fundamentals of Communication

 Sources of information for our self concept - "The self arises in communication with others."

-3. Generalized others - elements of personal identity defined as important by our societ
+• The Generalized Self helps you define yourself using elements of personal identity dthat are seen as important by our society

 • gender